 - Tail Length: 80–100 cm (31–39 inches)

-Males can be up to 1.5 times heavier than female, and are generally longer and taller with a more muscular build.
-Males also have a broader head and thicher neck.
+Males can be up to 1.5 times heavier than females, and are generally longer and taller with a more muscular build.
+Males also have a broader head and thicker neck.

 3. African Lion (Panthera leo)